 Material grade differences affecting upfront pricing ranges

 Material grade is one of the biggest reasons the average cost of a metal roof can sound high or low from different contractors.
 Thin, low-grade panels are cheaper at first but more likely to dent, fade, or fail early, which means you pay more later.
-Quality Exteriors focuses on roofing-grade steel and premium coatings that resist rust, UV fading, and weather damage for decades.
+The roofing provider focuses on roofing-grade steel and premium coatings that resist rust, UV fading, and weather damage for decades.
 This gives you a more predictable, stable investment instead of gambling on cut-rate options.
 You see clear line-item pricing, so you know exactly what grade you are getting and why it costs what it does.

 Why better metal grades are worth the investment